iver56/audiomentations/README.md

 # Known limitations

-* Only float32 (i.e. values between -1 and 1) _mono_ audio is supported.
-Multichannel audio may be supported later.
+* Mainly only float32 (i.e. values between -1 and 1) _mono_ audio is supported.
+Only a few of the transforms support multichannel audio.
 See also [#55](https://github.com/iver56/audiomentations/issues/55)
 * The code runs on CPU, not GPU.
 A GPU version is in the planning phase as of late 2020.
 See also [#44](https://github.com/iver56/audiomentations/issues/44)
 * Multiprocessing is not officially supported yet.
 See also [#46](https://github.com/iver56/audiomentations/issues/46)